-In the office sector, heavily affected by the pandemic, normality is returning.
-Companies are adapting to the new situation and the number of operations is expected to increase by 2022.
-The working model has changed, and this is forcing many companies to reconfigure their offices or look for a new location more adapted to current needs.
-In 2021 some have already returned to the new normal, but many will return to normal in 2022, which will cause the market to have moderate growth that will be stabilized by supply and demand.
+The office sector, badly hit by the pandemic, is returning to normal.
+Companies are adapting to the new situation, and it is predicted that by 2022, the number of operations will increase.
+The working model has changed and this is forcing many companies to reconfigure their offices or look for a new location that better suits today's needs.
+By 2021, some have already returned to the new normal, but many will return to normal operations by 2022, resulting in moderate market growth that will be stabilised by supply and demand.